Microprofessor II

 Micro-Professor II (MPF-II) is an Apple II clone introduced in 1982 by Multitech (later renamed to Acer).
-It is Multitech second branded computer product and also one of the earliest Apple II clones.
+It is Multitech's second branded computer product and also one of the earliest Apple II clones.
 The MPF II doesn't look like most other computers, with its case being a slab with a small chiclet keyboard on the lower part.

 In 1983, the Micro-Professor II had a retail price of £269.00 in the UK and 2995FF in France.

 One key feature of the MPF-II was its Chinese BASIC, a version of Chinese-localized BASIC based and compatible with Applesoft BASIC.
 Versions of the machine sold in Europe, Northern America, India, Singapore, and Australia didn't have Chinese localization.

 Peripherals for the machine included a two floppy disk drive controller and a thermal printer.